Weekly Devotion – John 20:15

 By Mike Caton

-Father, open my eyes.
+Father, thank you for being there for me.
 In Jesus’ name, amen.

 Mike Caton is the preacher at Mount Olive Church of Christ in Belhaven.
 He volunteers at the Ponzer Fire Department and works full time with Hyde County EMS.
 If you would like to receive daily devotions in your inbox, email firstname.lastname@example.org.